tazjin/nixery/README.md

 specifications specified in CRDs as container images.
 The design for this was outlined in [a public gist][gist].

-This is not an officially supported Google project.
+This is an officially supported LinkedIn project.

 ## Demo